EU seeks to end misleading food labels from Saturday

 The legislation was agreed by EU member states in 2011, but the food industry was given three years to get ready for the implementation date of Dec.
 13.

-With the exception of food already in stock, produce on sale from Saturday will have to comply with the new requirements on clear labeling.
+With the exception of food already in stock, produce on sale from Saturday will have to comply with the new requirements on clear labelling.

 In addition, rules on nutrition information, for instance the salt, fat and calorific contents, are also being phased in.
 They are currently voluntary but become mandatory from Dec.
 13, 2016.